dd9jn/rfc4880bis/crypto-refresh.md

 The key wrapping method is described in {{RFC3394}}.
 The KDF produces a symmetric key that is used as a key-encryption key (KEK) as specified in {{RFC3394}}.
-Refer to {{security-considerations}} for the details regarding the choice of the KEK algorithm, which SHOULD be one of three AES algorithms.
+Refer to {{ecdh-kek-choice}} for the details regarding the choice of the KEK algorithm, which SHOULD be one of three AES algorithms.
 Key wrapping and unwrapping is performed with the default initial value of {{RFC3394}}.

 The input to the key wrapping method is the plaintext described in {{pkesk}}, "Public-Key Encrypted Session Key Packets (Tag 1)", padded using the method described in {{PKCS5}} to an 8-octet granularity.